The Starman sitting behind the wheel of Elon Musk's original cherry red Tesla Roadster is most certainly living up to his name.

 To infinity and beyond (well, almost)

-A March 2018 study on the future of the Starman Roadster by researchers at the University of Toronto found that the vehicle will have its next close encounter with Earth in the year 2091.
+A study just after launch by researchers at the University of Toronto said the vehicle will have its next close encounter with Earth in the year 2091.
 Computer simulations of its orbit millions of years into the future give it fair odds of one day colliding with either Earth or Venus.

 "Although we are not able to tell on which planet the car will ultimately end up, we're comfortable saying it won't survive in space for more than a few tens of millions of years," co-author Dan Tamayo said in a statement.